AeshEmi1/searxng-secure/docs/admin/installation-docker.rst

 - a HTTPS reverse proxy `[caddy]`_ and
 - a Redis_ DB

-The `default SearXNG setup <https://github.com/searxng/searxng-docker/blob/master/searxng/settings.yml>`_ of this container:
+The `default SearXNG-SE setup <https://github.com/searxng/searxng-docker/blob/master/searxng/settings.yml>`_ of this container:

 - enables :ref:`limiter <limiter>` to protect against bots